midlantica/LovelyBunchOfCoconuts/content/grifts/queering-the-classroom.md

 ---
 title: 'Queering the Classroom'
-claim: 'Queering the Classroom'
+grift: 'Queering the Classroom'
-translation: 'Rebuild reality from the blackboard up.'
+decode: 'Rebuild reality from the blackboard up.'
 ---